Sinzendorf: History

 1654 Count Georg Ludwig von Sinzendorf from the Fridau-Neuburger line was invested as hereditary treasurer of the Holy Roman Empire; in token of this office, he was allowed to add the imperial crown to his coat of arms.
 In 1677, as the owner of the fief of Thannhausen (Swabia), he became a member of the Swabian Imperial College, until 1708 when this fief was sold by his descendants to the Counts of Stadion.

 The line Neuburg am Inn is extinct in 1767.
 The line Ernst Brunn divided into two; the senior line, raised in 1803 to princes of the Holy Roman Empire, included the dominions Ernst Brunn, Klement, Straussberg, Triebel, Castle Eichhorn (from 1707 to 1802), inter alia, in Austria, Bohemia and Moravia, and the castle county Winterrieden in Bavaria, which the family was given in compensation for the lost County Rheineck.
 With Prosper of Sinzendorf on Ernstbrunn (1751–1822), raised to the rank of sovereign imperial prince in 1803, but mediatized to Bavaria in 1806.
 With the death of Prince Prosper the family died in 1822 in the male line.
 It was followed by a protracted inheritance dispute that ended in 1828 when Prince Henry LXIV of Reuß-Köstritz took over the rule of Ernstbrunn, whose descendants still have it today.

-The younger line also had properties in Austria and Bohemia, Planá (Tachov District), Kočov and so on.
+The younger line also had properties in Austria and Bohemia, Planá, Kočov and so on.